scottfalbo/grid-tracking/README.md

   + Removed the `MakeMap` method which was used to populate the dictionary with entries for each coordinate on instantiation.
 Instead the Dictionary will only contain coordinates that contain critters.
   + Refactored the `PlotCritter` and `MoveCritter` methods to create and remove Dictionary entries based on whether the cell is populated or not.
   + Moved the random direction and related coordinate conversion methods to `Direction.cs`.
+  + Added and tested the `ViewCoordinate` method detailed above.
+  + Added the `PrintMap` method detailed above.